GrantBirki/errbot/docs/setup.md

 ---

+That's it for the setup!
+If you followed the instructions above, your Docker container should start and _most_ plugins should load correctly.
+Certain plugins like the `league` plugin require an API key so those will fail until that environment variable is provided but this is expected.
+All this and more will be covered in the next section!

 ## What's next?

-Continue on to the [development](development.md) section to learn more about how to build your bot, add new commands, and more!
+Continue on to the [configuration](configuration.md) section to learn how you can configure your bot to your preferences before you start development.